-Do anti-inflammatories help healing?
+Do anti-inflammatories (like ibuprofen) help healing?

 Why people (mistakenly) think that anti-inflammatories can help heal sports injuries?